akshayGudhate/bmi/README.md

-# bmi
+# BMI
+> By Akshay Gudhate (Shrimant Peshawa)

-Body Mass Index Calculator Application in Go.
+> BMI is Body Mass Index Calculator Application in Go.